grisoniFr/whales_descriptors/README.md

 This repository contains all the necessary files to compute Weighted Holistic Atom Localization and Entity Shape (WHALES) descriptors starting from an rdkit supplier file.

-For more information regarding the method, have a look at:

-Francesca Grisoni, Daniel Merk, Viviana Consonni, Jan A. Hiss, Sara Giani Tagliabue, Roberto Todeschini & Gisbert Schneider "Scaffold hopping from natural products to synthetic mimetics by holistic molecular similarity", *Nature Communications Chemistry* 1, 44, 2018.
-(Freely available at this [link](https://www.nature.com/articles/s42004-018-0043-x))
+For more information regarding the method, have a look at: F. Grisoni, D. Merk, V. Consonni, J.A.
+Hiss, S. Giani Tagliabue, R. Todeschini, Gisbert Schneider "Scaffold hopping from natural products to synthetic mimetics by holistic molecular similarity", *Nature Communications Chemistry* 1, 44, 2018.
+(Open access manuscript available [here](https://www.nature.com/articles/s42004-018-0043-x))

 ## Table of Contents
 1. [Getting started](#getting started)